Sunday, March 3, 2024

 Zevachim 113b

 The messengers of Bera and Birsha were but a precursor of things to come.
 Next came an Egyptian mercenary dispatched by Amraphel of Shinar to twist our arms, that we might join the ranks of Chedorlaomer.
 He was a giant of a man and he claimed to be a personal friend of Mardon.
-I cannot imagine what gave him the audacity to visit us, seeing that his fellow mercenaries had put our Amorites brothers to the edge of the sword in Hazezon-Tamar not one month prior, as they marched north for Laish.
+I cannot imagine what gave him the audacity to visit us, seeing that his fellow mercenaries had put our Amorite brothers to the edge of the sword in Hazezon-Tamar not one month prior, as they marched north for Laish.

 Mabug spoke peacefully to him and indicated that we would pledge full support to his master.
 But as our visitor slept in Hebron that night, a dispatch was sent to the tent of Abram, who in turn assembled my brothers and I, and we entered the city while he slept and subdued him and bound him in chains.
 For it was certain that to refuse this man’s demands would be to incur the full wrath of his allies, and at least in binding him we might buy some time to prepare for the conflict ahead.